ballerina-platform/module-ballerina-http/docs/spec/spec.md

 #### 8.1.3 Engaging Interceptors
 ##### 8.1.3.1 Service Level
 Interceptors could get engaged at service level.
 One reason for this is that users may want to engage two different interceptor chains for each service even though it is attached to the same Listener.
-At the listener level resource function paths are relative to the service base path.
+At the service level resource function paths are relative to the service base path.
 ```ballerina
 @http:ServiceConfig{
    interceptors: [requestInterceptor, responseInterceptor]